 Some Sanctuaries Aren't What They Seem

 Sanctuaries may seem like a humane place for animals in need of a home to go, but not all sanctuaries are the non-profit operations they claim to be.
 If a sanctuary breeds outside of conservation efforts, it isn’t really a sanctuary.
 Rehabilitation centers and sanctuaries should never breed animals for display.
 The biggest issue with fake animal sanctuaries is there are no regulations over the word sanctuary, meaning any operation can say it is one without actually giving quality care to the animals.

 Some Zoos Pretend Animals Are Actually Other Animals To Draw Customers

 At the end of the day, zoos are meant for entertainment, and they aren't afraid to use stand-ins.
 Zoos have been known to have fake or knock-off versions of animals.
 One Chinese zoo was caught displaying a Tibetan mastiff posed as an African lion, giant sea cucumbers and rats posed as snakes, and dogs dressed up as leopards and timber wolves.

 Captive animals often become depressed, bored, and lonely.
 This condition is called “zoochosis.”
-It is so rampant in zoos that animals are often given mood-altering drugs, such as Prozac.
+It is so rampant in zoos that animals are often given mood-altering substances, such as Prozac.
 Many of the symptoms are things we have all seen at the zoo before; symptoms include head bobbing, constant pacing, over-grooming, bar biting, and even self-mutilation.
 The term stems from a 1992 documentary by Bill Travers that examined the harsh effects of captivity on animals.